oraclekit/chainlink-docs/source/index.html.md

 `POST` to `/assignments/:assignment_xid/snapshots`

 Each time the assignment is updated it creates a snapshot.
 A snapshot is the current status of the assignment.
 Whenever a snapshot is created, it is pushed to the coordinator.
 Further information is provided in machine readable form in the `details` section, in various formats depending on the adapter.
-Information is provided in human readable form in the `summary` and `description` fields, as well as the `description_url`.
+Information is provided in human readable form in the `summary` and `description` fields, as well as the `descriptionURL`.

 Parameter | Type | Description
 ---- | ----- | --------
-assignment_xid | string | the XID of the related assignment description | string | a detailed human readable description of the snapshot description_url | string | a supporting URL relating to the update details | object | a JSON object of extra supporting information returned by the adapter status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot
+assignmentXID | string | the XID of the related assignment description | string | a detailed human readable description of the snapshot descriptionURL | string | a supporting URL relating to the update details | object | a JSON object of extra supporting information returned by the adapter status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot